-For information on who is eligible for federal aid, visit the Federal Student Aid site.
+For information on who is eligible for federal aid, visit Federal Student Aid.
 If you are an adult learner, undocumented resident, or otherwise in a unique situation, please access the following ‘tip sheets’ for more information on filing the FAFSA and the aid for which you might qualify.

 - Adult and Nontraditional Students

 - Undocumented Non-citizens

 - Ward of the Court, Foster Students, Homeless Students, Single Parents and Other Unique Situations

 Please feel free to contact our office at 877-846-5755 or email@example.com with any questions.